 80% of K-6 math education should still be devoted to the mastery of

 arithmetic.
 Without such

 mastery, a child has no hope for later mastery of non-fuzzy

 algebra.
-Fuzzy "reform algebra" won't do.
+NCTM "reform algebra" won't do.
 It's synonymous

 with applications of a graphing calculator.
 Such technical skills

 won't help much with college math.
 Mastery of traditional algebra is still

 learn how strongly university